mongodb-labs/drivers-evergreen-tools/.evergreen/csfle/README.md

 $DRIVERS_TOOLS/.evergreen/csfle/stop_servers.sh
 ```

+If you are starting your CSFLE servers in a separate task, it is recommended that you setup secrets
-It is recommended that you start the servers in the background, and then use the `await_servers.sh` script.
+and start the servers in the background, and then have a separate step that uses `await_servers.sh`
-A full Evergreen config example would look like:
+in the foreground to wait for the servers to be ready.
+This will ensure the servers are not torn down
+between tasks.
+If you are starting the servers in a step within the same task as your tests, you
+can just start the servers directly in a foreground step.

 ```yaml
 start-csfle-servers: